-Inside The Inertia’s First Film: Sine Qua Non
+Inside Sine Qua Non with Greg Long

 Welcome to the first episode of The Inertia's documentary film series: SINE QUA NON: The Psychology of Big Wave Surfing with Greg Long.
 Sine Qua Non is a Latin phrase, which translates roughly to "Without which, [there] is nothing."
 The film will premiere at The Boardroom International Surfboard Show at Del Mar Fairgrounds this weekend and will be available on The Inertia for Free Download on Tuesday, October 9th, 2012.
 Don't miss it!
 Photo: Jason Murray

-About four months ago, I had an idea.
+A year and a half ago, I had an idea.
 I’ve learned that can be a dangerous thing; the trick is distinguishing the good ones from the bad ones.
 And this was one of those ideas where the prospect of executing it put an immediate, energizing smile on my face.

 I wanted to launch a documentary film series that tells the best stories in surfing.
 Period.
 Where the emphasis is on storytelling, and surfing serves as a gorgeous backdrop for compelling themes that all humans – not just us lucky ones who spend an inordinate amount of time hunting bumps of energy in the ocean – can relate to.
 Anyone with a pulse and a beating heart should find these stories compelling, and I believe there are plenty of them to go around in the world of surfing.